-Most of the advice on improving hiring processes focus on the day-to-day functions of recruiting and talent acquisition.
+Most of the advice on improving hiring processes focuses on the day-to-day functions of recruiting and talent acquisition.
 Many articles can be found on posting jobs and interviewing styles.
 A systematic approach focused on operations can bring more significant results than the ever-changing popular opinion of talent identification methods.

 To better serve customers and improve quality, one of the best structures for an organization’s hiring process involves a dedicated, centralized hiring team that handles the process from sourcing to onboarding in one department.
 Until a new hire’s start date only the candidate, hiring manager, and recruiting team should have interacted.
 The centralization of recruiting goes further than the idea of full-cycle recruiting.
 It’s more than order fulfillment of getting a requisition request and the subsequent steps to closing an offer.
 A pure, central team involves one group being involved in developing targeted sourcing strategies, identifying talent, coordinating and tracking the interview process, and bringing onboard new hires from a logistical and orientation standpoint.